elivz/vz_picky.ee_addon/README.markdown

 placeholder="" - Text to display when nothing is selected.

+hide_placeholder="yes" - Do not display any placeholder element.
+Mostly useful for multiple-selects.

 sort="alpha" - Sort the values alphabetically.
 If this is not set, they will be displayed in the order they appear in the database.

 site_id="" - On a multi-site installation, the id of the site to use.
 Defaults to 1.